-The current members of the Los Angeles Board of Airport Commissioners are Sean O. Burton, Jeffrey J. Daar, Gabriel L. Eshaghian, Beatrice C. Hsu, Cynthia A. Telles, and Valeria C. Velasco.
-Commissioner Velasco was first appointed to the Board on September 5, 2005 and has remained a member since that time.
+The current members of the Los Angeles Board of Airport Commissioners are Sean O. Burton, Jeffery J. Daar, Gabriel L. Eshaghian, Beatrice C. Hsu, Thomas S. Sayles, Cynthia A. Telles, and Valeria C. Velasco.
+Commissioner Velasco was first appointed to the Board on September 6, 2005 and has remained a member since then.

 Commissioner Burton was first elected president of the Board on September 17, 2013.
 Commissioner Velasco was re-elected vice president on that same day.